seattleflu/documentation/Barcodes.md

 if an identifier set's layout normally prints two copies of each barcode, you can locally edit the appropriate class in the labelmaker.py for the run.

+Once the labelmaker is ready with the new layout, announce in the slack #barcodes channel that the barcodes for the new identifier set can be requested, and add the identifer set to the table below on this docs page.

 [labelmaker]: https://github.com/seattleflu/id3c/blob/master/lib/id3c/labelmaker.py